openequella/openequella.github.io/guides/featureGuides/featureGuide2019.1/openEQUELLA-2019.1-FeaturesGuide.md

 ### Accessing the Login notice editor

-The Login notice editor is accessed from **Settings, General settings, Login notice editor**.
+The Login notice editor is accessed from **Settings > General settings > Login notice editor**.
 An example is shown in Figure 3.

 ![Settings](Settings.png)